dyno-might/dyno-might.github.io/_posts/2022-02-01-reasons-and-persons-part-3.md

 ## Spectrum arguments

-Let's start with three arguments all reminiscent of the [ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) or the [sorties paradox](https://en.wikipedia.org/wiki/Sorites_paradox).
+Let's start with three arguments all reminiscent of the [ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) or the [sorites paradox](https://en.wikipedia.org/wiki/Sorites_paradox).

 **Napoleon's surgery**